How to perform a Git clean up of branches and commits example

 Finally, with no other branches hanging around, you can once again squash the entire master branch down to two commits.
 Also, it’s more common to use the -i switch rather than the long-winded rebase –interactive.
 During the interactive rebase, name the new commit base’.

-After the rebase, the Git repository will have been reduced to two lonely commits.
+After the rebase, the Git repository will reduce to two lonely commits.

-When these two operations are complete, the repository has been reduced to two commits, with all three branches pointing at the same one.
+When these two operations are complete, you will have reduced the repository to two commits, with all three branches pointing at the same one.

 git clean up before after